kumahq/kuma/components/konvoy-control-plane/docs/cmd/konvoyctl/HELP.md

 Available Commands:
-  k8s         Add a Control Plane installed on Kubernetes
+  k8s         Add a Control Plane installed on Kubernetes other       Add a Control Plane installed elsewhere

 Flags:
   -h, --help   help for add
-      --name string   reference name for a Control Plane

 Global Flags:
       --config-file string   path to the configuration file to use